What it does: Engineering and infrastructure

 Aurecon subsequently merged with the Chinese engineering consultancy Daniel Chan and Associates, an electricity industry consulting industry business called NETGroup, the African quantity surveying practice Quoin and the Singaporean engineering consultancy AUP Consultants.

 Aurecon aspires to help deliver projects that “enhance our environment, build stronger communities, raise living standards and create vibrant and sustainable economies”.
 On top of that, it also allocates “resources to aid development and improve quality of life in the communities in which we live”.
-The company puts a lot of effort into commemorating Mandela Day, partners with Engineers without Borders and provides employment opportunities to young Maoris in New Zealand.
-In Australia, it runs a bridge-building contribution to create awareness of engineering careers among high school students.
+The company commemorates Mandela Day, partners with Engineers without Borders and provides employment opportunities to young Maoris in New Zealand.
+In Australia and New Zealand, it runs a bridge-building competition to create awareness of engineering careers among high school students.
 It also partners with Engineering Aid Australia to run Indigenous Engineering Summer Schools.

 The recruitment process